theiterators/kebs-intellij/README.md

 See https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk for instructions how to install the plugin from disk.

+## Known limitations

+* Tagged types without a qualified name (e.g. local classes) are not supported by the plugin (although they are supported by kebs-tagged-meta).

 ## Development

 Open plugin project in IntelliJ as usual.
 Sbt defines runtime configuration "kebs-intellij" which runs a new instance of IntelliJ with actual plugin code.

-## Known limitations
+## Contributing

- * Tagged types without a qualified name (e.g. local classes) are not supported by the plugin (although they are supported by kebs-tagged-meta).
+Like what you see?
+Help improve this plugin by submitting issues and ideas!

-## Credits
+## Acknowledgments

 Plugin code was influenced by [zio-intellij](https://github.com/zio/zio-intellij) project.